infosec-ucalgary/magpieCTF-2023/challenges/forensics/There-is-no-flag/README.md

 ### Author: Ned Liu
 ## Description

 There is no flag.
 Even if there was a flag here, it is GONE now.
-Have a wonder day!
+Have a wonderful day!

 Your starting point: https://github.com/lybned/NoFlag

 ## Hint
 1. Hmmm, I wonder what happened to here before I arrived.
-2. The program might be more useful than you thought
+2. The program might be more useful than you thought.
+Are there anything else in the program?
 3. What type of file is it?

 ## Solution